Source code for ribs.emitters.rankers

 The rankers implemented in this file are intended to be used with emitters.

-The ``Ranker`` object will define the :meth:`~RankerBase.rank` method which
+``Ranker`` object will define the :meth:`~RankerBase.rank` method that returns the

-returns the result of a descending argsort of the solutions.
-It will also define
+result of a descending argsort of the solutions.
+It will also define a

-a :meth:`~RankerBase.reset` method which resets the internal state of the
+:meth:`~RankerBase.reset` method that resets the internal state of the object.

-the full name of a ranker, e.g. "ImprovementRanker", or the abbreviated name of
+name of a ranker, e.g., "ImprovementRanker", or the abbreviated name of a ranker, e.g.,

 * ``imp``: :class:`ImprovementRanker`